Robert-Garcia552/nextjs_rails_auth/README.md

 PostgreSQL was utilized for the database. - [Read more here](https://www.postgresql.org/)

+Seed Data is provided just `cd backend` and `rails db:seed` after creating and migrating the database.

 ### Environment Variables

 Developer must add .env under `/backend` directory with their own variable values for: